GridProtectionAlliance/openPDC/Source/Tools/Setup/README.txt

-Unzip all files and run "Setup.exe" to install application.
+Unzip all files into their own folder and run "Setup.exe" to install application.